Turkey Barley Soup

 Slow Cooker Beef Barley Soup from Andrea’s Recipes

 Carrot, Chickpea, and Barley Soup with Tofu from A Fridge Full of Food

-- 8 cups turkey stock made from leftover turkey carcass (or could use chicken stock, but turkey stock is better)
+- 8 cups turkey stock made from leftover turkey carcass (see notes)

 - 1 T olive oil (or butter)